-Each semester, the counselors offer a required orientation course for new day students.
+Each semester, a required orientation course for new day students is offered.
 In it you will learn about all aspects of the college community and you will be guided and encouraged to accept responsibility for your academic and career decisions.
 Most importantly, you should leave the course with positive feelings about college life.